OpenDataAlex/opendataalex.github.io-src/content/symfony_php_framework.md

 Title: Symfony PHP Framework
 Date: 2008-08-05 20:09:49
-Category:  Symfony, WebDev, Archive
+Category: Archive
+Tags: Symfony, WebDev

 So I've spent the better part of a week and a half/two weeks working on getting up to speed on Symfony, the PHP framework I finally settled down to using.
 If you haven't heard about it, I strongly suggest you check it out.
 It's a